AI Sentience Scholars

 1Who can apply?

 The program is open to researchers from Master’s level onward, including Master’s students or graduates, PhD candidates, and early-career postdoctoral researchers.
+Applicants from academia, industry, or interdisciplinary backgrounds are welcome.

-2Where do I need to be located?
+3Where do I need to be located?

 The program is virtual and fully remote besides the in-person convening event.
 It is open to everyone globally.